-- For those currently employed (ils_earns $!= 0 \& \text{lunmy}s = 0 \& \text{bunct} = 0$), this is used. - For those currently unemployed (lunmy_s > 0) and in receipt (bunct > 0), this is set at least equal to the minimum qualifying period. - For those currently unemployed (lunmy_s > 0) and not in receipt (bunct = 0), this is set to zero.
+- For those currently employed $(\ln u > 0)$ , this is used. - For those currently unemployed (lunmy\s > 0) and in receipt (bunct > 0), this is set at least equal to the minimum qualifying period. - For those currently unemployed (lunmy\s > 0) and not in receipt (bunct = 0), this is set to zero.

-At this point, working age people who are unemployed ($lunmy_s > 0$), have sufficient contribution history, do not receive old age pension and are not self-employed (i.e. have employment earnings or no self-employment status) are considered eligible.
+At this point, working age people who are unemployed (lunmy\s > 0), have sufficient contribution history, do not receive old age pension and are not self-employed (i.e. have employment earnings or no self-employment status) are considered eligible.
 It is assumed that all of them are involuntary unemployed and capable and available for work (there is a variable in the SILC data identifying the latter but only filled in for those currently unemployed).

-Benefit duration (bunctmy_s) is calculated according to the rules above, using modelled contribution history, while also controlling for the unemployment duration (lunmy_s).
+Benefit duration (bunctmy\s) is calculated according to the rules above, using modelled contribution history, while also controlling for the unemployment duration (lunmy\s).
+For currently employed, a further cap is imposed corresponding roughly to the average duration observed in administrative sources (and national SILC data).

 Benefit entitlement is calculated based on previous earnings and benefit duration, subject to the lower and upper thresholds.
 For those currently employed, current earnings are used.
 For those currently unemployed and in receipt, previous earnings are used which have been imputed by reversing unemployment insurance benefit rules.
 For those currently unemployed and not in receipt, imputed wage is used.
-Finally, benefit amount is adjusted with the number of months in receipt (bunctmy_s).
+Finally, benefit amount is adjusted with the number of months in receipt (bunctmy\s).
 (When applying upper daily threshold to previous gross earnings, we assume that there is 30.38 days per month, i.e. 4.34 weeks per month).

-2.3.2 Unemployment allowances (töötu abiraha, töötutoetus)
+2.3.2 Unemployment allowance (töötu abiraha/töötutoetus)

 Unemployment allowance is paid to those people who do not qualify for unemployment insurance benefit or the period of UI benefit has ended.
-In 2006, UI benefit could be received for 180 days, since 2007 for 270 days.
+In 2007, UI benefit could be received for 180 days, since 2007 for 270 days and since 2010 for 360 days.
 UA benefits can be received until the end of the period of 270 days.